How to Apply for a Business Loan Online

 If you want to make the application process as quick as possible, try to have those (and any other essential documents) together before you get started.

 And since you'll be applying online, you'll want to have these documents in a digital format.
 Hopefully you already have them as PDFs or other files―otherwise, it's time to fire up the old scanner.

 4. Fill out and submit your online business loan application

 By this point, you know what loan you want, you know what lender you're applying to, and you've got your materials ready.
 Now it's time for the main event―applying!

-As we’ve mentioned, the exact application process depends on your lender.
-In pretty much all cases, you’ll look for that big, shiny “Apply Now!” button on the lender’s site.
-Once you click it, you’ll be directed to a form where you’ll fill out basic information about yourself and your business.
+As we've mentioned, the exact application process depends on your lender.
+But in pretty much all cases, you'll look for that big, shiny “Apply Now!” button on the lender's site.
+Once you click it, you'll be directed to a form where you'll fill out basic information about yourself and your business.

 After that, you might be asked to upload those supporting documents you prepared.
 Or for some lenders, you might be asked to link the lender to your business checking account.
 In some cases, you'll simply be told to expect a call from your lender within a few hours (in which case you'll probably upload all those other documents after the call).